 Most people, when travelling in New Zealand, get a working holiday visa in order to work/volunteer in New Zealand.
 Find out more at What is a Working Holiday Visa?

 For more information on visitor visas in New Zealand, see Visitor Visa: Do You Need a Visa to Visit New Zealand?

 What are your rights when Volunteering in New Zealand?

 As a volunteer, you are not an employee of the business or organisation you are volunteering for, therefore you are not covered by employment laws in New Zealand.
-You are covered by Health & Safety at Work act, Human Rights Act 1993, the Criminal Records (Clean Slate) Act 2044 and the Privacy Act 1993.
+You are covered by the Health & Safety at Work Act, Human Rights Act 1993, the Criminal Records (Clean Slate) Act 2044 and the Privacy Act 1993.

 In short, this means that you have the right to be treated fairly and not to be discriminated against due to your age, gender, sexual orientation, beliefs, marital or family status, disability, employment status or race.
 You also have the right to a healthy and safe work environment, know that your personal information is not used/collected/disclosed/stored inappropriately, and you don’t have to mention convictions on your volunteer application.
 In return, you must also treat the people you work with a non-discriminatory way and follow the organisation’s policies and procedures.

 Do you need a contract to work in New Zealand?